 I wish you enjoyment in your project “How to Build a Trailer Ramp Gate”.
 May it be something that is not only functional, works great and looks good – it is something you’re proud of.

-What ever you build be sure it is safe.
-If you are unsure get someone more experienced to check your welds.
+What ever you build be sure it’s safe.
+When you’re unsure get someone more experienced to check your welds.